studds/nx-aws/README.md

 }
 ```

+**NB: sam:package requires an S3 bucket to store deploy artefacts - you need to create a bucket and add the `s3Bucket` option to your project configuration**

 For the most part, this simply wraps the `aws cloudformation package` command, but it will also
 rewrite the `Location` property of `AWS::Serverless::Application` resources, if they refer to
 another project.